TatumCreative/npm-current-state/README.md

 # Current State

 A node module that provides a mutable object that stores state.
 Once the underyling object is mutated through the interface a `changed` event is fired for reactive application design.
 It unsafely provides the underlying data object using the `get()` command, and re-uses the passed in object.
-The changed event provides the `current` object.
+The changed event provides the `current` and `previous` object.
+This module was built in a way to limit memory allocation and garbage collection.

 # Usage